 Jacques Bens, a founding member of the Oulipo movement, invented the sonnet irrationnel – irrational sonnet – which has five stanzas of 3, 1, 4, 1 and 5 lines respectively (the first five digits of 𝜋, adding up to a total of 14 lines) and also conforms to specific rhyme and metrical patterns.
 Rachel Galvin has translated seven of his irrational sonnets into English, the first of which can also be read here in the original French.

-In principle there is no limit to the length of a poem or piece of prose constrained in this way by successive digits of 𝜋.
-A problem arises, however, with the 33rd digit, which is zero.
-To overcome this a set of rules have been developed, known as Pilish, which the American mathematician Mike Keith explains here.
+A set of rules, known as Pilish and explained here by the American mathematician Mike Keith, has been developed for writing constrained by successive digits of 𝜋.
 Keith has produced several remarkable works of constrained writing in Pilish, including a novel, a retelling of Edgar Allan Poe’s ‘The Raven’ and a circle poem using the first 402 digits of 𝜋.
-He has also created his own elegant version of the piku, written in Pilish with 3, 14 and 15 syllables per line respectively:
+He has also created his own elegant version of the piku.

 A fascinating paper by Dr Tatiana Bonch-Osmolovskaya explores several other applications of 𝜋 in literature, including examples of Russian poetry by herself and others.